Fusion Cash Review: Is It A Get Paid Scam Or Legit?

 This blog is supported by sponsored links & ads.
 But “Eddy with a y” only personally recommends companies I trust and researched.

-It's no surprise that Fusion Cash has come under scrutiny by work at home seekers.
-There seems to be a continuous pattern that emerges when a company becomes popular.
-People flock to the program, sign up and get started.
-But then something funny happens, some don't do as well with the given program as others and next thing you know it's being called a scam!
+Chances are you've been searching the web for Fusion Cash Reviews because you have some doubts.
+This is hard to believe, given that it's been around for nearly a decade.
+People have flocked to the program, sign up and get started.
+But then something funny happens, some don't do as well with the given program as others and the next thing you know it's being called a scam!
 I've also noticed that a company is called a scam if it has some flaws or people don't agree with given policies.
 Last I checked no company or person is perfect.
 Do we run around calling them scams?
-So you have to take these scam claims with a grain of salt especially when they're directed at legitimate companies that have a proven record of paying people.
+So you have to take these scam claims with a grain of salt, especially when they're directed at legitimate companies that have a proven record of paying people.